Regulus343/Fractal/readme.md

 [![Latest Stable Version](https://poser.pugx.org/regulus/fractal/v/stable.svg)](https://packagist.org/packages/regulus/fractal) [![License](https://poser.pugx.org/regulus/fractal/license.svg)](https://packagist.org/packages/regulus/fractal)

- - Fractal is in transition from Laravel 4 (0.8.x) to Laravel 5 (0.9.x)

 > **Note:** Fractal is in transition from Laravel 4 (0.8.x) to Laravel 5 (0.9.x).
 Expect things to be broken for now.
 Version will be 0.9.0a until it is once again stable and fully transitioned.
 For Laravel 4, you may use <a href="https://github.com/Regulus343/Fractal/tree/v0.8.2">version 0.8.2</a>.

 ![Screenshot](resources/screenshot.png)